 Installing and configuring synchronization with Azure AD Connect

-Investigating pass-through authentication
+Investigating pass-through authentication and SSO

 Working with SaaS applications

 Configuring a WS-Federation App with Azure AD

 Configuring an Open ID Connect / OAuth 2.0 app with Azure AD